 Connect to published data sources from the On This Site tab.

-When you have the Data Management Add-on with Tableau Catalogue enabled, you can use On This Site to connect to databases and tables, as well as data sources.
+When you have Data Management with Tableau Catalog enabled, you can use On This Site to connect to databases and tables, as well as data sources.

 - Upload Excel or text-based data sources from the Files tab.